rawles/edit.tf/README.md

 significant bit appearing first.
 There are therefore two bits at the end of the encoding which are not used.

-The key combination `ESC-E` will pop up a box allowing you to export the frame.
+The key combination `Esc E` will pop up a box allowing you to export the frame.
 It will appear as a data URI.
 There are three formats at present.
 Two are raw and differ in how they deal with character codes in the range 0x00 to 0x1f.
 One raw format leaves them untouched, the other sets the high bit so they appear as characters in the range 0x80 to 0x9f when exported.
 The other format is 8-bit TTI, designed for use with wxTED, by
 @peterkvt80 - Peter Kwan.
-This includes metadata which can be viewed with `ESC-9` but which unfortunately cannot yet be edited.
+This includes metadata which can be viewed with `Esc 9` but which unfortunately cannot yet be edited.

 Alternatively, a script, `url2raw.pl`, in the `tools/` directory, is provided to assist with conversion on the command line.
 Supply an editor